jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 ## Introduction & Purpose

-So here it is...my first data science article (hopefully not my last).
-I decided to kick-off my series with a look at IMDb's film and cast listings, to identify which actors feature in the most top rated movies; to find out for myself who the 'real' movie stars are?
-This article includes as selection of Python code-blocks aswell as visualisations that help us to explore and understand the data.
+So here it is...my first article (hopefully not my last).
+I decided to kick-off my series with a look at [IMDb's Top 250 rated movies](https://www.imdb.com/chart/top).
+More specifically, in this article, we scrape IMDb's top rated movies, along with their corresponding cast & crew listings, and explore who the "real movie superstars" are - essentially, *which actors feature in the most/multiple top rated movies?*

+I began this project with the naive assumption that these "superstars" would all be well-known household names; the likes of *Katharine Hepburn, Robert De Niro* and *Jack Nicholson* - similar to IMDb's list of [100 greatest actors & actresses of all time](https://www.imdb.com/list/ls053085147/) - **BUT this analysis resulted in some suprising finds!**

+For this project we used Python, and a selection of libraries, for data collection, exploration and visualisation.
+This article includes a selection of Python code-blocks and visualisations that help us to explore and draw insights from the data.
+The full codeset is available on [Github](https://github.com/jiidata-science/Imdb_Top_Actors) as a Jupyter notebook.

+### Motivation

-So why have I chosen to explore this relatively random topic?
-Primarily, I wanted to demonstrate the use of web scraping technology to collect data that isn't otherwise readily available in the desired format.
-The second reason was merely because I enjoy watching movies...hardly a unique interest.
+So why did I chose to explore this random and niche topic?
+Well, primarily I wanted to demonstrate use of web scraping technology to collect data that wasn't otherwise readily available in the desired format (yawn!).
+The second reason was merely because I enjoy watching movies - *hardly a unique interest* - so, I was inately interested in the data itself.

+### What we'll be looking at

 **In this blog:**